AndreDiop/Password-Generator/README.md

 ## Contributing

-This app couldn't have been built with out fellow students, instructors, tutors, and TA's of the GT coding bootcamp.
+This app couldn't have been built without fellow students, instructors, tutors, and TA's of the GT coding Bootcamp.

 I'm not taking requests at this time however, please reach out to me if you see ways that I can improve upon my code.